 “These historical novels engulfed me in the thrilling and terrible imperatives of history…Sinclair’s historical acumen and his calculations about powerful institutions—government, press, corporations, oil cartels and lobbyists—remain remarkably shrewd and often prescient.”

-— New York Times praise for the series
+— New York Times, praise for the series

-— George Bernard Shaw praise for the series“A great and well-balanced design…I think it the completest and most faithful portrait of that period that has been done or will likely be done.”
+“I think it the completest and most faithful portrait of that period that has been done or will likely be done.”

-— H. G. Wells praise for the seriesBe the first to write a review about this audiobook!
+— H. G. Wells, praise for the seriesBe the first to write a review about this audiobook!

-Upton Sinclair (1878–1968) was a journalist, a prominent social and political activist, and the author of over two dozen books, including the novel Dragon’s Teeth, which won the Pulitzer Prize in 1943.
+Upton Sinclair (1878–1968) was a journalist, a prominent social and political activist, and the author of over one hundred books, including the novel Dragon’s Teeth, which won the Pulitzer Prize in 1943.
 He is perhaps best known for The Jungle, the dramatic exposé of the Chicago meat-packing industry that prompted the investigation by Theodore Roosevelt that culminated in the pure-food legislation of 1906.